mpapierski/compressed_log/README.md

 A Rust crate to compress logs on the fly, and send them over the network after reaching a configured threshold.

-This is useful for when you have a fleet of embedded devices running a Rust program, instead of building a complicated metrics framework you can collect the normal Rust log output securely using https and efficiently using LZ4 compression.
+This is useful for when you have a fleet of embedded devices running a Rust program, instead of building a complicated metrics framework you can collect the normal Rust log output securely using https and efficiently using Deflate compression.

-LZ4 is both fast enough to run on even the most resource starved devices and effective enough to reduce log size by 20x or more from naive byte streams.
+The pure rust backend of LibFlate2 is used with only a 100kb in memory buffer.
+Using the 'fast' compression setting the average compression ratio in our tests is ~25 without any noticible cpu impact on even embedded MIPS processors.

+Right now compressed_log pulls in the full Actix suite to handle futures and async requests.
+We hope to transition it to native futures and dramaticly reudce the dependency tree once they become more mature.

 On the server side logs are simply dumped into a file, where they can be aggregated and processed by standard log collection tools.